19992018/mongo-crud/README.md

 # mongo-crud
-Solidifying Mongo-DB knowledge by building an app Create, Read, Update and Delete
+Solidifying Mongo-DB knowledge by building an app to Create, Read, Update and Delete (CRUD)

 ## Notes on how I maneouvered
 open folder